darsyn/ip/README.md

 `isVersion4()`, and `isVersion6()`.
 The methods use the 16-byte binary sequence to determine the IP address version, *not* the protocol notation that it was in when supplied to the constructor.
-This may cause confusion when you supply some IPv6 addresses &mdash; such as `::1` (the IPv6 notation for localhost) which would be reported as a version 4 address.
+This may cause confusion when you supply some addresses &mdash; such as `::1` (IPv6 localhost) which would be reported as a version 4 address, or `::ffff:7f00:1` (IPv4 localhost in IPv6 notation) which would also be reported as a version 4 address.

 The values for each IP version type can be found in the constants `VERSION_4` and `VERSION_6`.

+> Please be aware of the special `::ffff:xxxx:xxxx` addresses, these are
+> IPv4-mapped IPv6 addresses and are reported by the library as version 4
+> notation.

 ```php
 <?php